amitvijapur/amitvijapur/README.md

 Before Durham: **3rd Sergeant, Singapore Army (Military Police)** — led a 10-man team in high-pressure, compliance-driven environments.
 That's where I learned to think in systems and manage risk before I knew what those words meant in finance.

-Active in **DUE Zero-to-One** entrepreneurship programme and Durham Entrepreneurs Society.

 ---